-Pensacola's Naval Air Station (NAS) is famous for several reasons, including that it was the military training grounds of Senator John McCain, and home of the world-famous Blue Angels.
+Pensacola's Naval Air Station (NAS) is famous for several reasons, including that it was the military training grounds of Senator John McCain, and home of the world-famous flying Blue Angels.

 Displays at the Naval Aviation Museum change frequently, so visit often.

 Pensacola's NAS is home to the flying Blue Angels.

 Located on NAS, Fort Barrancas is a rich piece of history your family won't want to miss out on.
 For Barrancas sits atop a bluff and overlooks the bay, making it a perfect military vantage point, since the military could see any ship that came into the bay.

 And it's family-friendly too boot.
 Not too big, not too small.
 The restored armory and battery makes for great photo opportunities too.
 For more details, check out the short video, from Visit Florida, below.